sneurlax/bpoch/README.md

 # bpoch

-This repo houses multiple services/products, including the frontend code for several block explorers (for BTC, XMR, SDC, XCP, DASH, ETH, and ETC,) the bpoch time/clock standard, and the news & community side of the project.
+This repo houses multiple services/products, including the frontend code for several block explorers (for BTC, XMR, SDC, XCP, ETH, and ETC,) the bpoch time/clock standard, and the news & community side of the project.

 Here are all the official bpoch domains: